 - Tech support/service plans

 - Hardware components

-Of course, each company has its own set of characteristics and particular requirements that makes it unique, but there are still some system attributes that are desirable regardless of differentiating factors across organizations:
+Of course, each company has its own set of characteristics and features that makes it unique, but there are still some system benefits that are desirable regardless of organizational differences:

 - Easy and quick work orders

-- Maintenance plans are easy and quick to set up
+- Quick and Easy Maintenance plans set up

 - Flexible enough to manage maintenance of things other than vehicles, such as buildings and small equipment

 - Tracking of key performance indicators and stats

 - Seamless integration between modules or linkage compatibility to third party systems.